 It is enough to make you want to quit.
 But don’t.
-There are a lot of steps to launching a blog, but knowing what to do in the first six months will help you keep your sanity.
+There are many steps to launching a blog, but knowing what to do in the first six months will help you keep your sanity.

 When you started your blog, you probably did so because you want to make money.
 That may be so you can quit your regular job or supplement your income.
 You may have also started one just because you have something you want to share with the world.